adityanth-org/secret-automation/README.md

 ## How It Works

-1. **Read Configuration**: Parses `repos1.yaml` to get secret definitions
+1. **Read Configuration**: Parses `repos1.yaml` to get secret-to-repository mappings
-2. **Fetch Secret Values**: Retrieves secret values from organization secrets (passed via workflow env)
+2. **Fetch Repository IDs**: Uses GitHub API to get repository IDs for each repo name
-3. **Set Organization Secrets**: Uses GitHub CLI to create/update organization secrets with `--visibility selected`
+3. **Update Secret Access**: Uses GitHub API to update which repositories can access each organization secret
-4. **Grant Repository Access**: Automatically grants access only to repositories listed in the configuration
+4. **Maintain Secrets**: The actual secret values remain in organization secrets (never exposed)
-5. **Access in Workflows**: Selected repositories can now use these secrets in their workflows
+5. **Access in Workflows**: Only the specified repositories can use these secrets in their workflows

+**Note**: This workflow manages repository access for existing organization secrets.
+It does NOT create or update secret values.

 ## Example: Using Organization Secrets in Workflows